donnemartin/dev-setup/README.md

     * Once the dialog is dismissed and Xcode is installed, follow the instructions on the terminal to continue.
 * The `brew.sh` script takes awhile to complete, as some formulae need to be installed from source.

+The following steps describe in greater detail what is executed when running the [.dots](https://github.com/donnemartin/dev-setup/blob/master/.dots) script.

 ### Step 1: Run the osxprep.sh Script

 <p align="center">